 Who Should Take Probiotics?

-Most people should consider taking probiotics, even on an occasional basis.
-It’s difficult to keep your gut flora in balance, and if you suffer from occasional digestive discomfort, then it might be something easily solved with supplements.
+Everyone should take probiotics, even on an occasional basis.
+It’s difficult to keep your gut flora balanced, and if you suffer from occasional digestive discomfort, it might be easily solved with probiotic supplements.

 Is There a Downside to Probiotics?

-No, for most people, there isn’t a downside to probiotics.
-Some people might feel a little bit of gas as the new microorganisms start to thrive.
-If you have any underlying bowel conditions, then it would be best to talk to your doctor first.
+There isn’t a downside to probiotics, at least for most people.
+However, some might feel a little bit of gas as the new microorganisms start to thrive.
+If you have any underlying bowel conditions, you should talk to your doctor first.

 How Long Should You Stay on Probiotics?

 You should stay on probiotics for at least four weeks.
-This is a generally recommended time to allow the new bacterial colonies to grow enough to rebalance your gut flora.
-This may also depend on the potency of the product.
+Generally, this is the recommended time to allow the new bacterial colonies to grow enough to rebalance your gut flora.
+But this will vary depending on the potency of the product.

 Should You Take Probiotics in the Morning or at Night?

-You should take probiotics shortly after you eat your breakfast.
-This may provide the right environment for the bacteria to thrive and support you throughout the day.
-If you suffer from an upset stomach at night time, then you could take your probiotic supplement just before you go to bed.
+You should take probiotics in the morning, shortly after you eat breakfast.
+Doing so will provide the right environment for the bacteria to thrive and support you throughout the day.
+But if you often suffer from an upset stomach at night, it might be better to take your probiotic supplement before bed.